SagnikH/Peer-Programming/README.md

 <h3 align= "center"> A collaborative code editor, for your mock interviews & coding assessments </h3>
 </br>

+**NOTE: Our app uses cookies to authorize users, please allow cookies to use our app**

 ## Motivation

 We found it inconvenient, that for any mock interview we needed to have a gmeet, an editor and a question set open on multiple tabs for a single purpose.
 This lead us to the idea of an all in one solution for mock interviews.